james-level/Findasaur/README.md

 brew cask install android-platform-tools

-adb logcat | grep ReactNativeJS
+adb logcat | grep ReactNativeJS (can see logs in new window or in window in which 'expo start' was typed)